-Effect of Audiometric Configuration on Binaural Temporal Fine Strucure Sensitivity in Adults with Sensorneural Hearing Loss
+Effect of Audiometric Configuration on Binaural Temporal Fine Structure Sensitivity in Adults with Sensorineural Hearing Loss

 Abstract

-Background and Aim: Temporal fine structure (TFS) cues are crucial for pitch perception, sound localization, and speech understanding in noise.
-Hearing loss can impair TFS sensitivity, but the role of audiometric configuration remains unclear.
-This study compared binaural TFS sensitivity between adults with sloping and rising/flat sensorineural hearing loss (SNHL).
+Background and Aim: Temporal Fine Structure (TFS) cues are crucial for pitch perception, sound localization, and speech understanding in noise.
+Hearing loss can impair TFS sensitivity, but the role of audiogram configuration remains unclear.
+Therefore, this study aimed to compare binaural TFS sensitivity in adults with Sensorineural Hearing Loss (SNHL) having different audiogram configurations.

-Methods: This cross-sectional study included 47 adults (32 sloping, 15 rising/flat) aged 18–50 with bilateral mild to moderate SNHL (26–55 dB HL).
-All participants had normal outer and middle ear status, were right-handed, and had no cognitive impairment.
-TFS sensitivity was measured using the TFS- Low Frequency (TFS-LF) test at 250, 500, and 750 Hz, and the TFS- Adaptive Frequency (TFS-AF) test at interaural phase differences (IPDs) of 45° and 135°.
+Methods: This comparative cross-sectional study included 47 adults (32 with sloping audiograms, 15 with rising/flat audiograms) aged 18–50 with bilateral mild to moderate SNHL (26–55 dB HL).
+All participants had normal outer and middle ear status, were righthanded, and had no cognitive impairment.
+TFS sensitivity was measured using the TFSLow Frequency (TFS-LF) test at 250, 500, and 750 Hz, and the TFS-Adaptive Frequency (TFS-AF) test at Interaural Phase Differences (IPDs) of 45° and 135°.

-Results: For the TFS-LF test, average thresholds were poorer in the sloping group at all frequencies, but differences were insignificant (p > 0.05).
-For the TFS-AF test, thresholds at IPD 135° were significantly higher than at IPD 45° (p < 0.001), with no significant group effect.
-Significant correlations were observed between the thresholds of the TFS-LF and the TFS-AF test.
+Results: For the TFS-LF test, average thresholds were lower in the sloping group at all frequencies, but the difference between the two groups was not significant (p>0.05).
+For the TFS-AF test, thresholds at IPD 135° were significantly higher than at IPD 45° (p<0.001), but the difference between the two groups was not significant.
+Significant correlations were observed between the TFS-LF and the TFS-AF thresholds (r=–0.783, p<0.001).

 2. Lorenzi C, Gilbert G, Carn H, Garnier S, Moore BC.
 Speech perception problems of the hearing impaired reflect inability to use temporal fine structure.
 Proceedings of the National Academy of Sciences.
 2006;103(49):18866-9.
 [DOI:10.1073/pnas.0607364103]